sjustintaylor/sjustintaylor.github.io/_posts/2025-04-06-zombie-subscriptions.md

 ## Why it matters

-> "*People judge an experience largely based on how they felt at its peak and at its end, rather than the total sum or average of every moment of the experience.*"
+> "*People judge an experience largely based on how they felt at its peak and at its end, rather than the total sum or average of every moment of the experience.*".
 > – [Laws of UX: Peak-end rule](https://lawsofux.com/peak-end-rule/)

 Customer acquisition is a non-zero cost for most businesses.
 By not properly considering the user departure experience, the business is both wasting some of this cost, and risking incurring more costs.
 Worse, it throws away an opportunity for goodwill and referrals.
 It risks leaving the business with a former user who has nothing good to say, and every reason to bring that up whenever the business is mentioned.